-A proportion of your diners may already be avoiding meat for religious or ethical reasons, but increasing concerns about health, and impact on the environment, are driving the momentum behind ‘plant-based eating’.
+Increasing concerns about health, and impact on the environment, are driving the momentum behind ‘plant-based eating’.
 Some diners want to flip the balance by putting less meat and more veg on their plates.
-Others won’t cut meat out of their diet altogether but might be switching from red meat to healthier options, such as chicken or fish.
+Others might be switching from red meat to healthier options, such as chicken or fish.
 Others are cutting animal products from their diets altogether.
 Show them that YOU get it by reflecting these changing priorities on your menu.

 Don’t hide your vegetarian and vegan choices in a separate section.
 Take the effort out of ordering meat-free by labelling the vegetarian and vegan dishes on your menu.
 You can do this easily with symbols and a key.
 Alternatively, you can design your dishes to be flexible to allow you to simply remove a meat item from the final dish if a diner asks for it!